Veranke: Secret Invasion

-After the Skrull invasion of Earth begins, Veranke is seen in the Savage Land, where she confronts and attacks Echo, repeatedly striking with venom blasts and then slamming her opponent into a nearby tree trunk.
+In the Secret Invasion storyline, Veranke attacks Echo after the Skrull invasion of Earth begins.
 She then insinuates Iron Man is a Skrull sleeper agent, and kisses Iron Man for supposedly having "earned the queen's love".
-Black Widow plans to attack while Veranke talks to Iron Man, but is distracted by Skrulls posing as Beast and Jean Grey, and Veranke disappears and escapes while Black Widow kills the Skrulls.
+Black Widow plans to attack while Veranke talks to Iron Man, but is distracted by Skrulls posing as Beast and Jean Grey.
+Veranke escapes while Black Widow kills the Skrulls.